TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/plain_animations_gui.md

 ## Creating a new animation

-When you create an animation by pressing "Create" button, it starts as being Orphaned, since it is not yet used anywhere.
+When you duplicate or create an animation by pressing "Create" button, it starts as being Orphaned, since it is not yet used anywhere.

 By default, a Blank image will be used for the first frame.